 It wasn’t too long ago that doctors believed queer people and transgender people needed to be fixed, too — though they believed their affliction was mental, rather than physical.
 Before 1973, homosexuality was an actual disorder listed in the Diagnostic and Statistical Manual Of Mental Disorders (DSM), and the DSM only changed its view on transgender people four years ago.
 In 2013, the manual updated its entry on gender identity from “gender identity disorder” — which described being transgender as a mental illness — to “gender dysphoria” — which describes the feelings of distress a person can have when their gender does not match with their sex assigned at birth.

 Of course, the medical community’s changing opinion of gay and transgender people didn’t undo homophobia or transphobia overnight.
 Both communities have fought hard to reach the level of acceptance they have today, which is still sorely lacking.
-But Weigel argues that being recognized by doctors as real and valid did give queer and trans people the potential freedom to come out without fear of being told that they had a mental illness.
+But Weigel argues that being recognised by doctors as real and valid did give queer and trans people the potential freedom to come out without fear of being told that they had a mental illness.

 Doctors often play God and choose a gender for an intersex child.
 Then they tell the kids that they’ve been fixed and should never talk about being intersex.